ifmeorg/ifme/README.md

 Testing accounts
 -----------------

-They have been created in seeds.rb
+They have been created in `seeds.rb`.

 ```
 Email: test1@example.com